A Grid consists of rows and columns of data that is displayed in a tabular format.

 Each Column is sized automatically to fit its widest content.

-In addition to the rows and columns, grids can also have a Title
+In addition to the rows and columns, grids can also have a Title, Subtitle and Footer.

 The titles are shown above the rows/columns, the footer is beneath the rows/columns.